D3LAB-DAO/Governor-C/README.md

 We propose PQV method, smart contracts implementing it, and the service examples.
 Chainlink-VRF and Polygon (Matic) were used to achieve higher decentralization level.

-Team D.LAB (previous DAppO) is continuing research and development to improve the governance system more efficiently and safely.
+Team D3LAB (previous DAppO) is continuing research and development to improve the governance system more efficiently and safely.
 Please look forward to our next solution, `Governor D`.

 # Contact